 Hey!
 I’m Anindya Kundu and I’m a sociologist who loves thinking about how people can succeed despite various challenges.
-I have a Ph.D. in Sociology of Education and I currently serve as a Senior Fellow and Head of Research at The City University of New York (CUNY) – the largest urban university system in the U.S. A little more about my work and research:
+I have a Ph.D. in Sociology of Education from NYU and currently serve as a Senior Fellow at The City University of New York (CUNY).

 I am invested in: Contexts in which youth thrive and learn best; urban education as a topic and lens to address the opportunity gap; cultural competency in educational spaces; mental health in higher education; race & inequality; agency & grit; and, social justice.